nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my journey as a software developer.

+## Thursday 9-Mar-2023

+Lots to do today.
+For starters, attend an MS Reactor presentation on TS: Deploying React+TS App with Azure Static WebApps.
+Next, some volunteer administrivia finalizing a capabilities diagram and sending a few follow-up emails from last nights meeting.
+Then, to finish up the morning, complete some job research and preparatory tasks.
+This afternoon I'll get back to MS Graph development, and try to sneak in a technical challenge or two.
+Friday is usually a busy morning, and Saturday I'll be at another event for a large portion of the day, so today is probably the last 'full day' to get some impactful things accomplished.

+I'm realizing that I can be organized and yet still experience some chaos of my own doing and from outside inputs, without concluding I lack structure.

 ## Wednesday 8-Mar-2023

 Holy wowzers it took me 2 hours of fighting with DotNET ConfigurationManager extensions to figure out how to get environment variables into a console app.
 Good news is I DID IT.
 Key takeaways: